Ruins of Sukara Nijjara Gal Amuna over Deduru Oya – දැදුරු ඔයේ සූකර නිජ්ජර ගල් අමුණ නටබුණ්

 Loading...

-Stone weirs across major rivers were a primary tool of the ancient kings to divert water to irrigation tanks and as well as man made canals to paddy fields faraway.
-Therefore along with the technical developments of the irrigation tanks, the weirs (locally known as Amuna) and canal technology too were developed.
-The weirs (dams), canals and the irrigation reservoirs enabled our ancient kings to create wast and complex irrigation networks across dry zone using the natural rivers of the region.
+Stone weirs across major rivers were a primary tool of the ancient kings to divert water to irrigation tanks and as well as man-made canals to paddy fields far away.
+Therefore along with the technical developments of the irrigation tanks, the weirs (locally known as Amuna) and canal technology were developed.
+The weirs (dams), canals and irrigation reservoirs enabled our ancient kings to create vast and complex irrigation networks across dry zones using the natural rivers of the region.

-Today Deduru Oya is considered the boarder which separate the dry zone from wet zone in the northern boarder.
-The river starting from mountains in Matale falls to the sea from Chillaw travelling 142 kilometers across Kurunegala and Puttalam districts.
-The primary tributaries of this rivers are Kimbulwana Oya, Hakwatuna Oya, Kospothu Oya, Maguru Oya and Kolamunu Oya.
+Today Deduru Oya is considered the border which separates the dry zone from the wet zone on the northern border.
+The river starting from the mountains in Matale falls to the sea from Chillaw travelling 142 kilometres across the Kurunegala and Puttalam districts.
+The primary tributaries of this river are Kimbulwana Oya, Hakwatuna Oya, Kospothu Oya, Maguru Oya and Kolamunu Oya.

 1. Kottabaddha Amuna (කොට්ඨබද්ධ අමුණ)